 Australian Centre for Field Robotics

-- Opportunity to provide software engineering skills for Research and Development projects in Field Robotics
+- Opportunity to provide software engineering and system integration skills in Field Robotics

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
 As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a Senior Software Engineer who possesses:
+We are looking for a Software/Systems Engineer who possesses:

 Since our inception 160 years ago, the University of Sydney has led to improve the world around us.
 We believe in education for all and that effective leadership makes lives better.
 These same values are reflected in our approach to diversity and inclusion, and underpin our long-term strategy for growth.
 We’re Australia's first university and have an outstanding global reputation for academic and research excellence.
 Across our campuses, we employ more than 6,000 academic and non-academic staff who support over 60,000 students.

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.

 For more information on the position and University, please view the candidate information pack available from the job’s listing on the University of Sydney careers website.